cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 .. admonition:: Exercise

    Pick a convenient textual or graphical representation.
 Try to design as many user flows as you can.
 Always capture the entire dialogue from start to finish.
-Think of scenarios that differ from the examples above, such as: asking for something unrelated to movies and TV shows, asking for something with too many filters so there are no results, asking for something that is not in the app's catalog, etc.
+Think of scenarios that differ from the examples above, such as: asking for something unrelated to movies and TV shows, asking for something with too many filters so there are no results, asking for something that is not in the app's catalog, and so on.

 3. Domain-Intent-Entity Hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this app users should be able to search using common filters for video content, such as: genre, cast, release year, etc...
-They should also be able to continue refining their search until they find the right content, and restart the search at any moment.
-The app will also support general actions such as greeting the user, providing help and responding to insults and compliments.
+Users should be able to search for video content using common filters such as: ``genre``, ``cast``, ``release_year``, and so on.
+They should be able to continue refining their search until they find the right content, and to restart the search whenever they like.
+Generic actions like greeting the user, providing help, and responding to insults and compliments should also be supported.

-Here is the NLP model hierarchy for supporting the mentioned functionality.
+Based on this desired functionality, the developers of the video discovery app created the NLP model hierarchy below.

 .. image:: /images/video_discovery_hierarchy.png
     :width: 700px
     :align: center

-The 2 domains supported by this application are ``video_content`` and ``unrelated``:
+The are two domains:

-  - ``video_content`` - Supports the functionality for browsing through the video catalog.
+  - ``video_content`` - Supports browsing the video catalog
-  - ``unrelated`` - Handles all the requests that are not related to the video catalog.
+  - ``unrelated`` - Handles all requests not about video content

 The ``video_content`` domain supports the following intents:

-  - ``greet`` - User greets the app.
+  - ``greet`` - User greets the app
-  - ``help`` - User is confused or needs instructions on how to proceed.
+  - ``help`` - User is confused or needs instructions on how to proceed
-  - ``start_over`` — User wants to abandon current selections and restart the ordering process.
+  - ``start_over`` — User wants to abandon current selections and restart the ordering process
-  - ``exit`` - User wants to end the current conversation.
+  - ``exit`` - User wants to end the current conversation
-  - ``browse`` - User is searching for content, either for a specific movie or TV show or for a set of results.
+  - ``browse`` - User is searching for content, either for a specific movie or TV show, or for a set of results
-  - ``unsupported`` - User is asking for information related to movies or TV shows, but the app does not support those questions.
-For example, asking when a movie was released, or when it will be on given channel.
+  - ``unsupported`` - User is asking for information related to movies or TV shows, but the app does not support those questions

+    - for example, asking when a movie was released, or when it will be shown on a given channel

-Similarly the ``unrelated`` domain supports the intents:
+The ``unrelated`` domain supports the intents:

-  - ``general`` - User asks general questions unrelated to video content.
-For example questions about weather, food, sports, etc...
+  - ``general`` - User asks general questions unrelated to video content

+    - for example questions about weather, food, sports, etc.

-  - ``compliment`` - User gives a compliment to the app.
+  - ``compliment`` - User says something flattering to the app
-  - ``insult`` - User gives an insult to the app.
+  - ``insult`` - User says something hostile to the app

-For this app, only the ``browse`` intent requires entity recognition.
-This intent supports the following entity types:
+Only the ``browse`` intent requires entity recognition; it supports the following entity types:

-   - ``cast`` — The name of an actor.
+   - ``cast`` — The name of an actor
-   - ``country`` — The name of the country of origin of a movie or TV show.
+   - ``country`` — The name of the country of origin of a movie or TV show
-   - ``director`` — The name of a director.
+   - ``director`` — The name of a director
-   - ``genre`` — The name of a video genre.
+   - ``genre`` — The name of a video genre
-   - ``sort`` — How the users want to sort the results: by most recent, most popular, etc...
+   - ``sort`` — How the users want to sort the results: by most recent, most popular, etc.
-   - ``title`` — The title of a video in the catalog.
+   - ``title`` — The title of a video in the catalog
-   - ``type`` — The type of video the user is looking for: `movie` or `TV show`.
+   - ``type`` — The type of video the user is looking for: `movie` or `TV show`

 .. admonition:: Exercise